12 ways to save money on your food shop

 4. Change supermarket

-The table below shows the cost difference between the major supermarkets based on a basket of 71 staple items.
+The table below shows the cost difference between the major supermarkets based on a basket of 59 staple items and includes the prices for Tesco and Sainsbury's with and without their loyalty cards.

 Cheapest supermarket cost comparison